 I first read about this cool new thing called Claude Code on Twitter in 2025.
 That’s where Mario Zechner started tweeting about it.
 I followed him because of his work tracking food prices in Austria Heisse Preise and his project Cards for Ukraine, which aims to help Ukrainian refugees in Austria.

 After following the development of Claude Code, I decided >> I NEED THIS THING <<.
-So I invested in another subscription and sold out to Claude Code.
+So I invested in another subscription and went all in on Claude Code.
 It was incredible :D. I was completely hooked.
 The results were insane.
 I can’t remember where I first read that it’s like playing a slot machine.
 That’s exactly how it feels.
 One more prompt, and another, and another.
 Oh, it’s already 2 a.m. :D At some point, Anthropic introduced stricter rate limits, which improved my sleep schedule again, since I didn’t want to spend money on another subscription.

 During that time, I increasingly encountered the limitations of the slot machine approach.
 I had created a codebase that was completely unmaintainable.
 I was exhausted because it was already late at night and the whole machine was running like crazy.
 The next day, I reviewed what I had done and saw the chaos.
 I never tried to fix the whole thing, but instead started over with more restrictions and better control, paying closer attention to the context window and the output.
 That was a very important learning experience.
 The project wasn’t large, so I was able to rewrite it in a few days, but it showed me that you still need to understand the fundamentals of your codebase and set strict guidelines.